khushi03112000/Wordpress-using-MySQL-/README.md

 ## Conclusion
 This setup ensures a **secure**, **scalable**, and **repeatable** deployment of WordPress and MySQL using Docker on AWS.
 The architecture improves security by keeping the database private and enhances availability by using an Elastic IP.

-📸 **Final Snapshot Required:** Screenshot of the working WordPress homepage.

 ---

 ### 🚀 **Next Steps**